Adnan-Al-Kaisy, clinical lead and consultant in pain medicine and neuromodulation

 - Sacral nerve stimulation for bowel and bladder functional disorder

-- High frequency spinal cord stimulation for back and neuropathic pain
+- High cervical spinal cord stimulation

 - Hospital Doctor Award, 2001